ExeLuke666/le_priority/README.md

 - `/resetpcd` - Resets the cooldown and sets the priority to 'Inactive'.
 - `/cooldown [mins]` - Staff can start cooldowns with a custom timer.

+## Permissions
+**These permissions go in the bottom of your server.cfg | WARNING: If you do not know what you're doing, search it up!**
+`add_ace group.admin le_priority.command.resetpcd allow
+add_ace group.admin le_priority.command.inprogress allow
+add_ace group.admin le_priority.command.cooldown allow`

 **Note:**

 - Staff members can always initiate a cooldown.